heimojuh/heimojuh.github.com/_posts/2013-11-29-we-dont-work-with-our-hands.md

 We need to **be**.

-And being something and reflecting on something that we'd might want to be just don't come easy to us.
+And being something and reflecting on something that we'd might want to **be**. just don't come easy to us.
 Especially after we're rigged on exploring the system which holds the mechanics on steering our work.
-And that **is** a powerful thing, and we should clean up the waste as we encounter, but it get's us only that far.
+And that **is** a powerful thing, and we should clean up the waste as we encounter, but it will only get us so far.

 We don't work with out hands.